Paul Ehrenfest: Biography

-Paul Ehrenfest was born and grew up in Vienna to Jewish parents from Loštice in Moravia (now part of the Czech Republic).
-His parents, Sigmund Ehrenfest and Johanna Jellinek, ran a grocery store.
-Although the family was not overly religious, Paul studied Hebrew and the history of the Jewish people.
-Later, he always emphasized his Jewish roots.
+Paul Ehrenfest was born on 18 January 1880 in Vienna to Jewish parents, who were originally from Loštice in Moravia (now part of the Czech Republic).
+His parents, Sigmund Ehrenfest and Johanna Jellinek, managed a grocery store.
+Although the family was not overly religious, Paul studied Hebrew and Jewish history.
+Later, he always emphasized his Jewish ancestry.
 Ehrenfest excelled in grade school but did not do well at the Akademisches Gymnasium, his best subject being mathematics.
 After transferring to the Franz Josef Gymnasium, his marks improved.
 In 1899, he passed the final exams.

 He majored in chemistry at the Vienna Institute of Technology, but took courses at the University of Vienna, in particular from Ludwig Boltzmann on his kinetic theory of thermodynamics.
 These lectures had a profound influence: they were instrumental in developing Ehrenfest's interest in theoretical physics, defined his main area of research for years to come, and provided an example of inspired teaching.
-At the time, it was customary in the German-speaking world to study at more than one university, and in 1901, Ehrenfest transferred to University of Göttingen, which until 1933 was an important centre for mathematics and theoretical physics.
-There he met his future wife, Tatyana Afanasyeva, a young mathematician born in Kyiv (then-capital of the Kiev Governorate, Russian Empire) and educated in St Petersburg.
-In the spring of 1903, he met Dutch physicist H.A.
-Lorentz during a short trip to Leiden, Netherlands.
-In the meantime, he prepared a dissertation on Die Bewegung starrer Körper in Flüssigkeiten und die Mechanik von Hertz (The Motion of Rigid Bodies in Fluids and the Mechanics of Hertz).
-He obtained his Ph.D. degree on 23 June 1904 in Vienna, where he stayed from 1904 to 1905.
+At the time, it was customary in the German-speaking world to study at more than one university, and in 1901, Ehrenfest transferred to University of Göttingen, which until 1933 was an important site for mathematics and theoretical physics.
+There he met his future wife, Tatyana Afanasyeva, a young mathematician born in Kiev (then the capital of the Kiev Governorate, Russian Empire) and educated in St Petersburg.
+In 1903, he met Dutch physicist Hendrik Lorentz during a short visit to Leiden, Netherlands.
+He wrote his dissertation on Die Bewegung starrer Körper in Flüssigkeiten und die Mechanik von Hertz (The Motion of Rigid Bodies in Fluids and the Mechanics of Hertz) and obtained his Ph.D. on 23 June 1904 in Vienna, where he stayed from 1904 to 1905.

 On 21 December 1904, he married Afanasyeva, who collaborated with him in his work.
-They had two daughters and two sons: Tatyana ('Tanja') (1905–1984), also became a mathematician; Galinka ('Galja') (1910–1979), became an author and illustrator of children's books; Paul, Jr. ('Pavlik') (1915–1939), who also became a physicist; and Vassily ('Wassik') (1918–1933).
+They had two daughters and two sons: Tatyana ('Tanja') (1905–1984) also became a mathematician; Galinka ('Galja') (1910–1979) became an author and illustrator of children's books; Paul, Jr. ('Pavlik') (1915–1939) became a physicist; and Vassily ('Wassik') (1918–1933).